UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Results and Discussion

-As for the cluster galaxies, we find the reference galaxy of (fixed) $L_{\star}=-21.05$\,magnitudes to have a velocity dispersion $\sigma_{v,\star}=118_{-4}^{+3}\,\frac{\mathrm{km}}{\mathrm{s}}$ and a truncation radius $r_{\mathrm{cut},\star}=48.8_{-0.1}^{+17.4}\,\mathrm{kpc}$.
-The best-fit scaling relations (cf. eqs.~\eqref{eq:sigma-relation}-\eqref{eq:rcut-relation}) are $\lambda=0.421_{-0.032}^{+0.003}$, $\beta=0.82_{-0.08}^{+0.01}$ and $\alpha=0.63_{-0.02}^{+0.02}$.
-Note that these seem to be very well constrained because multiple image systems very close to cluster galaxies, whose lensing signal is dominated by these close-by galaxies, such as e.g. systems 65 and 71 (cf. Fig.~\ref{fig:NW-extension}), are exceptionally well reproduced by our model.
-Finally, the best-fit redshifts for the multiple image systems optimized in this model, i.e. all the new ones identified in UNCOVER imaging of the extended structures, are given in Tabs.~\ref{tab:multiple_images1} and~\ref{tab:multiple_images2}.
+The resulting parameters for the BCGs and cluster galaxies left free in our model (see section~\ref{sec:SL_setup}) are listed in Tab.~\ref{tab:Galaxy-halo_results}.
+We find the reference galaxy of (fixed) luminosity $M_{\star}=-21.05$ (in absolute magnitudes) to have a velocity dispersion $\sigma_{v,\star}=117\pm4\,\frac{\mathrm{km}}{\mathrm{s}}$ and a truncation radius $r_{\mathrm{cut},\star}=57\pm9\,\mathrm{kpc}$.
+The median scaling relations eqs.~\eqref{eq:sigma-relation}-\eqref{eq:rcut-relation} are $\lambda=0.40_{-0.01}^{+0.02}$, $\beta=0.77_{-0.02}^{+0.05}$ and $\alpha=0.63_{-0.02}^{+0.01}$.
+Note that these seem to work very well, as is evident by the fact that multiple image systems that lie very close to cluster galaxies, such that their lensing signal is dominated by them (e.g., systems 65 and 71; see Fig.~\ref{fig:NW-extension}), are exceptionally well reproduced by our model.
+In addition, the $\lambda$-parameter agrees perfectly with the value of $\simeq0.4$ measured in \citet{bergamini22} from the internal stellar kinematics of cluster galaxies \citep[][]{bergamini19,bergamini21}.
+While our result for the power-law index of the scaling relation for the truncation radius disagrees with the $\alpha\simeq0.41$ kinematic measurement in \citet{bergamini22}, we also find a much higher $r_{\mathrm{cut},\star}$ amplitude in our model despite our reference galaxy being fainter.
+Using eq.~\eqref{eq:dPIE-mass}, we compute the total mass of our reference galaxy $M_{\mathrm{tot},\star}=(5.7\pm1.8)\times10^{11}\,\mathrm{M}_{\odot}$ which, together with its luminosity $L_{\star}=2.2\times10^{10}\,\mathrm{L}_{\odot}$, agrees with typical halo mass to luminosity relations \citep[e.g.][]{vale04}.
+Finally, the median redshifts for the multiple image systems optimized in this model, i.e. all the new ones identified in UNCOVER imaging of the extended structures, are given in Tab.~\ref{tab:multiple_images1}.
+Note that in the case of multiple image systems that split into several sub-systems, we report the median redshift of the best reproduced sub-system.

-We make our best-fit SL model publicly available in the following repository: \url{https://www.dropbox.com/sh/ig16ag086imcfaa/AACZcUequvKL6Phq5YxG6kfPa?dl=0}.
-The release comprises $7.6\arcmin\times7.6\arcmin$ deflection maps, $\alpha_x$ and $\alpha_y$, convergence $\kappa$ map, and shear $\gamma_1$ and $\gamma_2$ maps, which cover the entire UNCOVER NIRCam footprint.
-We provide maps both in NIRCam UNCOVER pixel scale of $0.04\arcsec/\mathrm{pix}$, and in lower $0.1\arcsec/\mathrm{pix}$ resolution for our best-fit model and a range of low-resolution maps drawn from the final MCMC chain for error computation.
+We make our SL model publicly available on the UNCOVER website under: \url{https://jwst-uncover.github.io/DR1.html#LensingMaps}.
+The release comprises $7.6\arcmin\times7.6\arcmin$ deflection maps, $\alpha_x$ and $\alpha_y$, a convergence $\kappa$-map, and shear $\gamma_1$- and $\gamma_2$-maps, which cover the entire UNCOVER NIRCam footprint.
+We provide maps both in NIRCam UNCOVER pixel scale of $0.04\arcsec/\mathrm{pix}$, and in lower $0.1\arcsec/\mathrm{pix}$ resolution for the best-fit model and a range of low-resolution maps drawn from the final MCMC chain for error computation.
 The release also contains a set of magnification maps for various source redshifts.